-We acknowledge that the CFPB must protect the data it collects from misuse--but it also needs to be able to fully use it to understand how a consumer's privacy may be violated.
-How else can it effectively determine what safeguards are required for financial consumer protection as the growing sophisticated use of data further transforms the delivery of products and services?
+We acknowledge that the CFPB must protect the limited and generally not personallyidentifiable data it collects from misuse--but it also needs to be able to fully use it to understand how a consumer's privacy may be violated by industry practices and to study how those practices affect the financial opportunities and choices offered to consumers How else can it effectively determine what safeguards are required for financial consumer protection as the growing sophisticated use of data further transforms the delivery of products and services?
 Why should consumers have the one agency that's supposed to protect them be unilaterally disarmed from using data to protect their privacy?
 As privacy leaders, we believe that the actual threats to consumer privacy include the massive and largely unregulated collection and use of data about consumers by powerful commercial corporations including banks.